 Students are expected to attend every class and to remain in class for the duration of the unit.
 Failure to attend class or arriving late may impact your ability to achieve course objectives which could affect your course grade.
-Students are expected to notify the instructor by email of any unanticipated absence or reason for tardiness.
+Students are expected to notify the instructor by email (joosten@usc.edu) of any anticipated absence or reason for tardiness.